hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 ### Why not WASM

 The above observation can be generalised.
-WASM can do any logic that a Turing complete machine could using the data available via queries.
-So in theory for event-based triggers, you could create an `AcceptAll` event filter and do all of the processing using the key-value store as persistent storage, and determining if you want to execute using easy to understand Rust code, and not our admittedly cumbersome, `EventFilters`.
+WASM can do any logic that a Turing complete machine could, using the data available via queries.
+So in theory for event-based triggers, you could create an `AcceptAll` event filter and do all of the processing using the key-value store as persistent storage, and then determining if you want to execute using easy-to-understand Rust code, and not our admittedly cumbersome, `EventFilters`.
 We don't want that.
 WASM takes up significantly more space, and takes longer to execute compared to plain ISI, which are slower than `EventFilters`.
-We want you to want to use the `EventFilters` because they would make the process much more efficient, and are working tirelessly to make the experience of using event filters much less cumbersome.
+We want you to want to use the `EventFilters` because they would make the process much more efficient, and we are working tirelessly to make the experience of using event filters much less gruelling.

 However, as was mentioned previously on several occasions, implementing a feature properly takes time and effort.
 Ergonomics must be balanced against safety and reliability, so we cannot just make things easier to use.
 We want them to retain many of the advantages of strong typing.